Chapter 28:

 “A sacrifice!”

 Lisa snapped her head to the side.
 Sharp fingers screamed past her and slashed open her cheek.
-The witch twirled her pen and the regrown limb burst into torn paper flakes.
+The witch twirled her pen and the regrown limb burst into paper flakes.

 Reiko’s eyes darted in every direction.